AeroVironment Switchblade: Block 10C

+Block 20

+Block 20 increases flight time to 20 minutes.
+It features an improved DDL range.
+It has an EO/IR panning camera suite to provide real-time video and left-hand commit with continuous identification (PID).

+It has a gross weight of about 8 lb.
+The 4-lb (2-kg) unit can be launched in less than two minutes.
+The launch tube includes an integrated control and can support land, sea, and mobile platforms.

+It can send back intelligence, such as GPS coordinates of targets.

 Switchblade 600

-The larger Switchblade 600 loitering munition weighs 54.5 kg including the all-up round in the tube and FCS; the airframe weighs 22.7 kg, with the FCS consisting of a tablet and long-range antenna.
+The larger Switchblade 600 loitering munition weighs 54.5 kg including the all-up round in the tube and FCS; the airframe weighs 22.7 kg, with the fire control system consisting of a tablet and long-range antenna.
 The system is man-portable and can be set up in 10 minutes.
-It is designed to fly out to 40 km in 20 minutes, then loiter for another 20 minutes (giving it an 80 km total range), however reaching its maximum capable range requires using two long-range antennas deployed on the field to relay command from one operator to another through the handoff capability of the data link.
-It attacks at a 115 mph dash speed, carrying an ATGM warhead based on the Javelin ATGM, designed to neutralize armored vehicles.
+It is designed to fly out to 40 km in 20 minutes, then loiter for another 20 minutes (giving it an 80 km total range), however, reaching its maximum capable range requires using two long-range antennas deployed on the field to relay command from one operator to another through the handoff capability of the data link.
+It attacks at a 115 mph dash speed, carrying an ATGM warhead based on the Javelin ATGM, designed to neutralize armoured vehicles.

 A touchscreen tablet-based fire control system can manually or autonomously control the munition.
 It is secured through onboard encrypted data links and Selective Availability Anti-Spoofing Module GPS with a patented wave-off capability.
 An optional pocket digital data link (DDL) module allows engagements beyond 90 km.
-The larger Switchblade could be fitted with an anti-tank warhead while having longer range and costing less than anti-tank missiles like the FGM-148 Javelin.
+The larger Switchblade could be fitted with an anti-tank warhead while having a longer range and costing less than anti-tank missiles like the FGM-148 Javelin.

 The Switchblade 600 was developed for the Army Single Multi-Mission Attack Missile development program.
 Other methods could include a six-pack vehicle-mounted version and by air-launch.

 In October 2022, AeroVironment said it was capable of producing more than 2,000 Switchblade 600 systems annually, and that it planned within a few months to increase production capacity to 6,000 per year.

 Blackwing

 First demonstrated in 2015, the AeroVironment Blackwing is an unarmed variant of the Switchblade 300 with similar weight and dimensions.
-It was developed for the United States Navy to provide rapid ISR (Intelligence, surveillance and reconnaissance) as well as command and control relay operations among surface and undersea manned and unmanned vessels.
+It was developed for the United States Navy to provide rapid ISR (Intelligence, surveillance, and reconnaissance) as well as command and control relay operations among surface and undersea manned and unmanned vessels.
 The Blackwing can be deployed from a submerged submarine, surface ship, or mobile ground launcher.